lainets/gitmanager/README.md

 validation, the course and its exercises are configured on A+ and compatible grading services.

-The applicaiton is implemented on Django 2.2 (`grader/settings.py`) and requires Python 3.7+.
+The application is implemented on Django 2.2 (`gitmanager/settings.py`) and requires Python 3.7+.

 Gitmanager can be run stand alone without the full stack to test any part of